This site is intended for U.S. healthcare professionals.

 Access the publication.

-The FDA-approved Prescribing Information for IBRANCE includes data from the PALOMA trials.
+The FDA-approved Prescribing Information for IBRANCE includes data from the PALOMA clinical trials.
 However, some data reported in this publication may be different from, or are not included in, the IBRANCE Prescribing Information.
-Please review results from PALOMA-2 provided on this page.
+Please review results from PALOMA-2 (RCT) provided on this page.
 The study met its primary endpoint of progression-free survival but did not meet the secondary endpoint of overall survival.

 Visit NPJ Breast Cancer Loading